Nitronoise/JS-Game/README.md

 - Animations with start and end of matches.
 - Adding more characters with new abilities.
 - Sound effects during the gameplay.
+- Using a new theme with different colors.